 Self-Medication: School age youth can self-medicate if the Child/youth's health care provider determines that it is developmentally appropriate, and the youth knows enough about the health condition and the treatment procedure.
-Self-medication in CYS programs requires written instructions from the youth's health care provider on a Medical Action Plan (MAP) clearly spelling out what and when self-medication is allowed and under what circumstances the youth must refer to the parents and health care provider for assistance.
-Health care provider, Parents/Guardians and Youth must sign the Medical Action Plans and Special Diet Statements acknowledging the youth's understanding.
-Youth who self-administer medications must have a current AE Form 608-10-1 on file.
-Parent/Guardians and youth are responsible for notifying the program staff of any medication that will be brought to CYS programs.
-Youth must self-administer all medications in the presence of CYS staff who will then document the incident.
-If a youth (6th-12th grade) cannot self-medicate, then a MIAT review is required.
-Youth are required to show their rescue medications to the front desk prior to participating in programs, and must have them on their person at all time while participating in CYS activities.
+Self-medication in CYS Services programs requires written instructions from the youth's health care provider clearly spelling out what and when self-medication is allowed and under what circumstances the youth must refer to the parents and health care provider for assistance.
+Parent/Guardians and youth are responsible for notifying the program staff of any medication that will be brought to CYS Services programs.
+Youth must self-administer all medications in the presence of CYS Services staff who will then document the incident.
+If a youth (6th-12th grade) cannot self medicate, then a SNAP review is required.

 Rest and Nap Periods: Child/youth enrolled in CDC and FCC full-day programs or hourly care will have a rest period, usually following lunch.
-Child/youth wishing to nap can do so, while other child/youth engage in some other quiet activity (e.g. read a book, coloring, etc.).
+Child/youth wishing to nap can do so, while other child/youths engage in some other quiet activity (e.g. read a book, coloring, etc).
 Infants are allowed to follow their own resting/napping patterns.